 The Crusades are one of the most significant events in the history of Europe and the Middle East.
 They were a series of religious wars carried out by Christian crusaders from Europe during the timeframe of the Middle Ages.
 Beginning in 1095 CE, the Crusades saw European knights and noblemen travel to the Middle East in an attempt to capture the Holy Land away from Muslim people that had controlled the region for the previous centuries.
 The term crusade means ‘cross’.
 Therefore, the Europeans that became crusaders viewed themselves as ‘taking up the cross’.
 In fact, many of the crusaders wore crosses on their clothing and armor as they made their pilgrimage to the Holy Land.
 This article details the events of the Sixth Crusade.
 Click here to read more information about the other major Crusades.

-The Sixth Crusade took place in 1270 CE and was the last major event in the history of the Crusades.
-While there were more smaller crusades that occurred after the Eighth Crusade, it was the last crusade that historians consider to be the most significant in the history of the Crusades as a historical time period.
+The Sixth Crusade took place from 1228 to 1229 CE and was a event in the history of the Crusades.
 In general, the Sixth Crusade was caused by the earlier failure of the European crusaders to capture the city of Jerusalem, especially in relation to the events of the Fifth Crusade.
 This caused many in Europe to want to return to the Holy Land again, which led to the events of the Sixth Crusade.

 As stated above, the capture of Jerusalem was an important goal of the Sixth Crusade, as it was in earlier Crusades.
 In fact, the city of Jerusalem was the heart of the fighting of the Crusades.
 The city was centrally located in the Holy Land between the Mediterranean Sea and the Dead Sea.
 While the history of the city itself goes back much further, it was a significant site in the Crusades because of the importance it holds in the three main religions of the region: Christianity, Islam and Judaism.
 For Christians, Jerusalem was the site of Jesus Christ’s crucifixion and resurrection.
 As such, the city was vitally important to their understanding of the teachings and history of Jesus.